jmhayes3/binks.js/README.md

 ## Usage

-- **Interaction**: Simply type `!binks` and then your message to interact with the bot.
+- **Interaction**: Simply type `/chat` and then your message to interact with the bot.
 The bot will automatically generate and send replies based on the OpenAI assistant's output.
 - **Discord Channels**: Works in any text channel or thread where the bot has permissions to read and send messages.

 ## Contributing